-When they misbehave, most important is to keep affirming them while helping them understand why their actions are ineffective.
-“You’re great, I love you, and what you just did didn’t work, did it?”
+When they misbehave, most important is to continue affirming them as individuals, while helping them understand why their actions are ineffective.
+“I love you, and what you just did didn’t seem to work, did it?”

 By helping them separate who they are from what they do, they’ll naturally find themselves lovable.

 As we love ourselves, we’ll be able to stay loving to our children, no matter what they do.
 And we’ll naturally feel inspired toward what will work for them, in order to prepare them for life.

 Isn’t that what parenting’s about?
 To help our kids feel good about themselves no matter what they do – to feel right rather than wrong, even when they make mistakes.
 It’s about giving them the tools to feel safe and loved, always.